drekka/Alchemic/README.md

 * Support for NSUserDefaults and Apple's cloud based key-value stores.
 * and much, much more.

+# v2.2.7

+* Fixing version numbers which were missing from the framework.

 # v2.2.5

 * Bug fix: Ensuring injection callback methods in the AlchemicAware protocol are always called on the main thread.